-Force majeure means circumstances that prevent the fulfillment of the obligation and that cannot be attributed to “PSG”.
-This will include (if and insofar as these circumstances make compliance impossible or unreasonably difficult): strikes in companies other than that of “PSG”;
+Force majeure means circumstances that prevent the fulfilment of the obligation and that cannot be attributed to PSG.
+This will include (if and insofar as these circumstances make compliance impossible or unreasonably difficult): strikes in companies other than that of PSG;

 A general lack of necessary employees and other persons or services required to achieve the agreed performance;

-Unforeseeable stagnation at suppliers or other third parties on which “PSG” depends and general transport problems, such as traffic jams, detours and work on public roads within and outside the Netherlands; Similarly, aviation delay.
+Unforeseeable stagnation at suppliers or other third parties on which PSG depends and general transport problems, such as traffic jams, detours and work on public roads within and outside the Netherlands; Similarly, aviation delays.

-“PSG” is also entitled to invoke force majeure if the circumstance that prevents (further) fulfillment occurs, after “PSG” should have fulfilled its obligation.
-During force majeure, the delivery and other obligations of “PSG” are suspended.
-If the period in which fulfillment of the obligation by “PSG” is not possible due to force majeure lasts longer than 1 week, both parties are entitled to dissolve the agreement, without there being an obligation to compensate the damage in that case;
+PSG is also entitled to invoke force majeure if the circumstance that prevents (further) fulfilment occurs after PSG should have fulfilled its obligation.
+During force majeure, the delivery and other obligations of PSG are suspended.
+If the period in which PSG is unable to fulfil its obligation due to force majeure lasts longer than 1 week, both parties are entitled to dissolve the agreement, without there being an obligation to pay compensation for damages;

-If ‘PSG’ has already partially fulfilled its obligation upon commencement of the force majeure, or can only partially fulfill its obligations, it is entitled to invoice the already performed or the achievable part separately and the client is obliged to pay this invoice as it was a separate agreement.
+If PSG has already partially fulfilled its obligation upon commencement of the force majeure, or can only partially fulfill its obligations, it is entitled to invoice the already performed or the achievable part separately and the client is obliged to pay this invoice as if it were a separate agreement.
 This does not apply if the already performed or achievable part has no independent value.

 Article 13: Premature termination

-With due observance of the following paragraphs of this article, the parties are entitled to unilaterally terminate an agreement by registered letter to the other party.
-If “PSG” terminates the agreement after performance of the work, the client owes “PSG” all costs already incurred by “PSG”, including work and services performed;
+Subject to the following paragraphs of this article, the parties are entitled to unilaterally terminate an agreement by registered letter to the other party.
+If PSG terminates the agreement after performance of the work, the client owes PSG all costs already incurred by PSG, including work and services performed;

 In the event of premature termination of the agreement on the part of the client, the client may be charged the following percentages of the total amount of the invoice for work:

-– In case of cancellation more than 21 working days before the start of the work: 25%;
+– In the event of cancellation more than 21 working days before the start of the work: 25%;

-– In case of cancellation within 21 working days to 14 working days before the start of the work: 50%;
+– In the event of cancellation 21 working days to 14 working days before the start of the work: 50%;

-– In case of cancellation within 21 working days to 14 working days before the start of the work: 50%;…
+– In the event of cancellation 14 working days to 3 working days before the start of the work: 75%;

-– In case of cancellation within 3 working days before the start of the work: 100%;
+– In the event of cancellation 3 working days before the start of the work: 100%;

 Article 15: Complaints